 Please note that the information on the FERPA Release form will remain on the student record until a new form is submitted that has names removed.

 Current students may authorize parental/guardian access to view certain non-directory information (e.g., grades) within Howdy.
 In order for parents/guardians to gain access to this information in Howdy, the student must request it via the MyRecord tab in Howdy.
 Once a student is no longer enrolled at Texas A&M University at Qatar, a parent’s/guardian’s Howdy account will be inactivated.
 If a student re-enrolls at Texas A&M University at Qatar, the student may re-activate the parent/guardian Howdy accounts by following the aforementioned steps to authorize the parent/guardian access.
 Once parental/Guardian Howdy access has been inactivated upon their student becoming a former student, parents/guardians may still contact the Office of Records if they want to obtain information on their former student providing the parent/guardian is able to demonstrate eligibility to receive this information in compliance with FERPA guidelines.

 The Family Policy Compliance Office reviews and investigates complaints of violations of FERPA.
 The penalty for violating FERPA is loss of all federal funding, including grants and financial aid.

 If you witness or commit what you believe to be a possible FERPA violation, please notify the Office of Records immediately at 974-4423-0078.
 The Office of Records will investigate the matter and determine what action, if any, should be taken.
-If you have any questions about FERPA compliance or the release of student information, please contact Dr. Kerry Noack, director of Records at +974.4423.0078 or email firstname.lastname@example.org.
+If you have any questions about FERPA compliance or the release of student information, please contact Dr. Kerry Noack, Director of the Office of Records at +974.4423.0078 or email email@example.com.